WesOfX/csi/README.md

 	          << std::endl;
 }
 ```
-The `color` method can be used to set the text color and the background color simultaneously.
+The `color` method returns strings that set the text color and the background color simultaneously.
 The method accepts 2 optional `color_code`, both of which are `none` by default.
 ```cpp
 #include <iostream>
 #include "csi.hpp"